 How to sew a maxi dress

-Start sewing the dress by finishing raw fabric edges so you have nice edges with no fraying or loose threads.
+Start sewing the dress by finishing raw fabric edges so you have nice edges with no fraying or lose threads.
 I use my serger for this.
 If you don’t have a serger you can use special sewing machine presser feet for this.
 Finish all edges of the pockets too.

 ✅ Related tutorial: How to use overcast presser feet for sewing overcasting stitches